A child looks out from behind a structure she's building with modular robotic blocks

 How much will it cost to use these services?

-Check the details for the equipment listed below for pricing.
+Check the details for the equipment listed above for exact pricing.

 Can you help me design a project?

-We’re happy to show you the basics of the equipment and direct you to online resources, but we will not be able to design your project for you.
+We’re happy to show you our trainings and the basics of the equipment, and to direct you to online resources, but we will not be able to design your project for you.
 The true idea of our space is to work together with like-minded community members to learn new skills.

 What if my project doesn’t come out the way I wanted it?